farhad0085/drf-2fa/docs/settings.md

 ## TWILIO_ACCOUNT_SID
-Your Twilio account SID, You can get this credentials in your twilio console.
+Your Twilio account SID.
+You can find this credential in your Twilio console.

 | Type      |      Default                              | Required                                              |
 | --------- | ----------------------------------------- | ----------------------------------------------------- |
 | string    | `None`                                    |Yes, if `TwilioSMSBackend` is selected in `OTP_BACKEND`|

 ## TWILIO_AUTH_TOKEN
-Your Twilio auth token, You can get this credentials in your twilio console.
+Your Twilio auth token.
+You can find this credential in your Twilio console.

 | Type      |      Default                              | Required                                              |
 | --------- | ----------------------------------------- | ----------------------------------------------------- |
 | string    | `None`                                    |Yes, if `TwilioSMSBackend` is selected in `OTP_BACKEND`|

 ## TWILIO_NUMBER
-Your Twilio phone number, You can get this credentials in your twilio console.
-This phone number will be used for sms sender.
+Your Twilio phone number.
+You can find this credential in your Twilio console.
+This phone number will be used as the SMS sender.

 | Type      |      Default                              | Required                                              |
 | --------- | ----------------------------------------- | ----------------------------------------------------- |
 | string    | `None`                                    |Yes, if `TwilioSMSBackend` is selected in `OTP_BACKEND`|

 ## PHONE_NUMBER_FIELD
-The field in `User` model which contains user's phone number.
-If you've phone number saved in any other model, ignore this settings.
-Simply subclass `TwilioSMSBackend`, and override `get_receiver_phone_number` method.
-Phone number returned from this method will receive OTP sms
+The field in the User model that contains the user's phone number.
+If the phone number is saved in any other model, ignore this setting.
+Simply subclass `TwilioSMSBackend` and override the `get_receiver_phone_number` method.
+The phone number returned from this method will receive the OTP SMS.

 | Type      |      Default                              | Required                                              |
 | --------- | ----------------------------------------- | ----------------------------------------------------- |
 | string    | `phone_number`                            |Yes, if `TwilioSMSBackend` is selected in `OTP_BACKEND`|

 ## OTP_LENGTH
-Length of OTP, used only if you use an email/sms otp backend.
+The length of OTP, used only if you are using an email/SMS OTP backend.

 | Type      |      Default                              | Required                                              |
 | --------- | ----------------------------------------- | ----------------------------------------------------- |
 | integer   | 6                                         | No                                                    |

 ## OTP_EXPIRE
-Define after how long, the OTP will be expired.
-Used only if you use an email/sms otp backend.
+Defines after how long the OTP will expire.
+Used only if you are using an email/SMS OTP backend.

 | Type      |      Default                              | Required                                              |
 | --------- | ----------------------------------------- | ----------------------------------------------------- |
 | timedelta | `datetime.timedelta(seconds=86400)`       | No                                                    |

 ## OTP_EMAIL_FROM
-For an email otp backend, specify the sender email.
-Used only in email otp backends.
+For an email OTP backend, specify the sender's email.
+Used only in email OTP backends.

 | Type      |      Default                              | Required                                              |
 | --------- | ----------------------------------------- | ----------------------------------------------------- |